sergeliatko/wpsettings/README.md

 # WPSettings
 ## WordPress Settings API Framework
-This PHP package helps you to speed up the development of your settings screens in WordPress admin.
-The framework allows you to easily add options, settings sections and admin pages to WordPress admin, taking care to register, sanitize, properly add and display your settings accordingly WordPress Settings API and best coding standards.
+This PHP package helps speed up the development of your settings screens in WordPress admin.
+The framework allows you to easily add options, settings sections and admin pages to WordPress admin, including managing registering, sanitizing, properly adding and displaying your settings according to both WordPress Settings API and best coding standards.

-## Who it is useful for
+## Who this is useful for
-WPSettings framework is intended to help plugin and theme developers who need to quickly create consistent admin interfaces in WordPress no matter how small or big their projects are.
-It is especially usefull for developers who use WordPress as a "spare wheel" and are not very experienced with WordPress specifics and proprietary logic.
+WPSettings framework is intended to help plugin and theme developers who need to quickly create consistent admin interfaces in WordPress no matter how large or small their projects.
+It is especially useful for developers who use WordPress as a "spare wheel" and may not be very experienced with WordPress specifics and its proprietary logic.

-Certainly, many may say it is an overkill to use a framework that helps your interact with WordPress Settings API, plus it is not secure to rely on the code you do not control internally...
+Is it overkill to use a framework such as this that helps you interact with WordPress Settings API?
+Is it secure to rely on code that you do not yourself control?

-Well, after more than 10 years being DEEP in WordPress admin interfaces that always looked like native to WordPress - **I ended up coding this framework for me first of all**.
-It is something I use in all of my projects, simply because it saves me tons of time and head ache.
+Following more than 10 years of deep WordPress development, including admin interfaces that always appear native to WordPress, I coded this framework primarily for my own uses, and it has become something that I use on all of my projects.
+Simply put, this saves me tons of time and headache!

-As for the second part: the library is open source, you may always fork it on GitHub, customize to your liking and evenually create a pull request to make the others benefit from your new feature.
-The code will stay public and available to all of us.
-And if you want to [suggest features](https://github.com/sergeliatko/wpsettings/issues) or [take part in feature votes or simply support the project](https://www.patreon.com/sergeliatko), you're always welcome.
+As regards security, the library is completely open source, and you may always fork it on GitHub, customize to your own liking, and even create a pull request to allow others to benefit from your new feature.
+The code will remain public and be available to all of us.
+And, if you want to [suggest features](https://github.com/sergeliatko/wpsettings/issues) or [take part in feature votes or simply support the project](https://www.patreon.com/sergeliatko), you're most welcome to do so.

 ## How it works
 ### WPSettings Framework
-With WPSettings Framework adding a simple text field to General Settings in WordPress admin and all the code that sanitizes the option value in the database can be reduced to following:
+With WPSettings Framework, adding a simple text field to General Settings in WordPress admin and all the code that sanitizes the option value in the database can be accomplished simply as follows:

 + one line to load the library in your project main file:
 ```php